Home/ Blog/ Healthy Living/

 When to See Your Provider

-If your symptoms persist longer than 10 days or if you’re getting worse after a brief period of improvement, we suggest your health care provider.
-You should definitely come in if you have severe symptoms, such as a prolonged fever of 101 degrees F or higher, or if you’re facing other serious medical conditions, such as cancer.
+So when should you check in with your provider?
+If your symptoms persist longer than 10 days, get significantly worse after 7 days, or worsen after a brief period of improvement, we suggest you reach out to your healthcare provider.
+You should also see a provider urgently if you have severe symptoms, such as a prolonged fever of 101 degrees F or higher, difficulty breathing, chest pain, difficulty swallowing, severe headache or stiff neck.

 The One Medical blog is published by One Medical, a national, modern primary care practice pairing 24/7 virtual care services with inviting and convenient in-person care at over 100 locations across the U.S. One Medical is on a mission to transform health care for all through a human-centered, technology-powered approach to caring for people at every stage of life.